-Below are several examples of the unique opportunities enjoyed by graduates with a biomedical sciences degree, many of which are highly paid and sought after.
-If you’d like to see a more comprehensive list of career and educational options for BS graduates, check out our list on the NUHS website.
+For a more comprehensive list of career and educational options for B.S. graduates, check out our list on the NUHS website.

-2. Pharmaceutical Sales: Pharmaceutical sales representatives don’t just sell medicine, they teach prospective customers (usually physicians, nurse practitioners, etc.) about the scientific properties of various drugs, how they function in the body, and how they effectively treat illness.
-In short: they need to understand the science behind the products they sell, so a biomedical sciences degree is the perfect precursor to what can be an extremely lucrative sales career.
+2. Pharmaceutical Sales: Pharmaceutical sales representatives don’t just sell medicine — they also teach prospective customers (typically physicians and nurse practitioners) about the scientific properties of various drugs, how they function in the body, and how they effectively treat illness.
+In short, pharmaceutical professionals need to understand the science behind the products they sell.
+A bachelor’s degree in biomedical science is the perfect precursor to what can be a lucrative sales career.

 4. Toxicology: Among science careers, toxicology is perhaps the most diverse.
-This is because toxicology combines various different fields including biology, chemistry, pharmacology, medicine and nursing to study the safety and biological effects of drugs, chemicals, agents, and other substances on living organisms, according to the American Chemical Society (ACS).
-Toxicologists with bachelor's degrees can expect to spend most of their time in a laboratory while those with higher-level degrees might spend their time in an office planning experiments and interpreting data.
+According to the American Chemical Society (ACS, this is because toxicology combines different fields of study, including biology, chemistry, pharmacology, medicine and nursing, to assess the safety and biological effects of drugs, chemicals, agents and other substances on living organisms.
+Toxicologists with biomedical science undergraduate degrees can expect to spend most of their time in laboratories, while those with higher-level degrees might work in offices planning experiments and interpreting data.

-The Biomedical Science Program at National University of Health Sciences
+The Biomedical Science Program at National University of Health Sciences (NUHS)